gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-script on 26 on shell redirect
+modified number 24 of shell redirect